SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 Optional, update the App Store screenshots with the latest version of the application.

-⚠️ All screenshots Fastlane lanes must be executed from a Swiss IP, to avoid geo-blocking icons on media items.
+⚠️ **All screenshots Fastlane lanes must be executed from a Swiss IP, to avoid geo-blocking icons on media items.**

 On a Mac device, with the latest version of Xcode and Fastlane installed:

 1. Checkout the `main` branch.
 2. Run the following commands:
-   - Screenshots iOS
+   - Screenshots iOS:
        - Play RSI iOS: `fastlane ios iOSrsiScreenshots`
        - Play RTR iOS: `fastlane ios iOSrtrScreenshots`
        - Play RTS iOS: `fastlane ios iOSrtsScreenshots` (No upload to ASC, due to some marketing images)
        - Play SRF iOS: `fastlane ios iOSsrfScreenshots` (No upload to ASC, due to some marketing images)
-   - Screenshots tvOS
+   - Screenshots tvOS:
        - Play RSI tvOS: `fastlane ios tvOSrsiScreenshots`
        - Play RTR tvOS: `fastlane ios tvOSrtrScreenshots`
        - Play RTS tvOS: `fastlane ios tvOSrtsScreenshots` (No upload to ASC, due to some marketing images)